lvgl/lvgl/docs/CONTRIBUTING.md

 ## Who can contribute?
-Basically everybody is welcome in contributing independently from skills, programming level or any personal attribute.
+Everybody is welcome in contributing independently from skills, programming level or any personal attribute.

 There are several ways to contribute in the graphics library like:
 * Report an issue